rust-lang/rfcs/0000-attribute-usage.md

 "unknown" attributes.
 The `#[phase(syntax)]` crate loading infrastructure could be extended to pull a list of attributes from crates to use in the lint pass, but I'm not sure if the extra complexity is worth it.
++ The side table could be threaded through all of the compilation stages that need to use it instead of being a thread local.
+This would probably require significantly more work than the thread local approach, however.
+The thread local approach should not negatively impact any future parallelization work as each thread can keep its own side table, which can be merged into one for the lint pass.